Pizaguerri/Pizaguerri/README.md

-- 👋 Hi, I’m @Pizaguerri
+- 👋 Hi, I’m @Pizaguerri, from Mallorca, Spain.
-- 👀 I’m interested in Photography and Anthopology
+- 👀 I’m interested in Photography and Anthropology.
 - 🌱 I’m currently learning Python and Data Visualization
 - 📫 How to reach me:
     - Twitter: @Pizzaguerri